JeffNeville/ACRB/README.md

 13. **articles/Chapter 9 The Hybrid Workforce_ When Silicon Meets the Org Chart.md** - Navigating the integration of AI systems as colleagues and decision-makers within business organizations
 14. **articles/Chapter 10 Trust in the Age of AI Agents: From Brand Perception to Performance Metrics.md** - The algorithms that buy on consumers' behalf demand a new kind of credibility
 15. **articles/Chapter 11 The Robot Shoppers' Security Dilemma.md** - one compromised agent can drain inventory, steal customer data, and trigger millions in losses before your team even sees the alert.
+16.  **articles/Chapter 12 Beyond Optimization: How Autonomous Agents Reshape Global Commerce.md** - The introduction of AI, represents more than retail efficiency; it signals a fundamental shift in how demand forms and retailers capture growth.

 ### LLM-Friendly Structure